Pandinosaurus/mstrimas.github.io/_posts/2016-02-01-long-flights.md

 ## First attempt

-All coordinates are currently in unprojected (i.e. lat/long) coordinates, I project them to the [Winkel tripel projection](https://en.wikipedia.org/wiki/Winkel_tripel_projection), a nice compromise projection for global maps, which is used by National Geographic.
+All coordinates are currently in unprojected (i.e. lat/long) coordinates, I project them to the [Kavrayskiy VII projection](https://en.wikipedia.org/wiki/Kavrayskiy_VII_projection), a nice compromise projection for global maps.
 Typically, I'd project all my spatial data with `sp::spTransform()` before plotting, but here I'll make use of the new `coord_proj()` function from the [`ggalt` package](https://github.com/hrbrmstr/ggalt) package, which projects coordinates on the fly.

 ```r